j3lte/ng-the-pixel/README.md

 # The Pixel
 > This is probably one of the most useless Angular Directives you will ever find.
 Available as bower component for your project.

+The Pixel was inspired by the famous Green Pixel on [Geenstijl](http://geenstijl.nl) (try to spot it at the top right corner.
+Click on it.
+They wrote an article about it, in Dutch, [here](http://www.geenstijl.nl/mt/archieven/2012/01/man_snapt_groene_pixel_niet_af.html))

 ## Demo
 Because this is a super useless directive, the need to setup a demo will be coming later